 Banana is not the only fruit that helps you with heartburn.
-The nutritious and tasty apples too come to your help when its about getting rid of heartburn.
+The nutritious and tasty apples to come to your help when it’s about getting rid of heartburn.
 Apples can in fact, even reduce the symptoms of GERD, the chronic heartburn.
 This is because apple helps in producing an alkaline environment in your stomach so that the excessive acids get neutralized.
 This also helps in better digestion which is again a key to no heartburn.
 Not only does apple cure but also prevent heartburn.
 However, you need to eat sweet apples, preferably those that are organic.
 Tart apples won’t do any wonders.

 Ways to have Apples to Avoid Heartburn